MartinWie/AEnv/README.md

 With

 ```
-pydo -e <env>
+aenv -e <env>
 ```

-you can launch pydo for every in the parameterstore defined environment.
+you can launch aenv for every in the parameterstore defined environment.

-If you don't set any pydo swtiches to "Dev"
+If you don't set any aenv swtiches to "Dev"

 **AWS Server**

-when pydo runs on an aws machine you could run it with "-e \<env>" but this is rather inconvenient.
-So pydo queries the instance tags and searches for the key "environment" and uses its value as the current environment.
-If the environment tag is not set and you did not provide an environment with "-e" pydo automatically defaults to "Dev"
+when aenv runs on an aws machine you could run it with "-e \<env>" but this is rather inconvenient.
+So aenv queries the instance tags and searches for the key "environment" and uses its value as the current environment.
+If the environment tag is not set and you did not provide an environment with "-e" aenv automatically defaults to "Dev"

 ## How to access the environment variables

-To access those environment variables you have to run your application/service with pydo.
+To access those environment variables you have to run your application/service with aenv.

 ```
-pydo java -jar service.jar
+aenv java -jar service.jar
 //or
-pydo python service2.py
+aenv python service2.py
 ```

 Now these two services have all environment variables for their service and environment available and can work with them here are two easy examples: